-In connection with the sale of ABN AMRO's 75% share of a trust business to Intertrust N.V. in 2009, ABN AMRO has, in the share purchase agreement, given certain indemnities to Intertrust N.V.
-Since 2013, litigation has been threatened, but not brought, against the Swiss part of the trust business by one of the latter's clients in connection with an alleged loss of value of certain assets that were allegedly transferred late by the Swiss part of the trust business to this client.
+In connection with the sale of the Issuer's 75% share of a trust business to Intertrust International Holding B.V. ("Intertrust") in 2009, the Issuer has, in the share purchase agreement, given certain indemnities to Intertrust.
+In this respect currently two matters are relevant.

+- Since 2013, litigation has been threatened, but not brought, against the Swiss part of the trust business by one of the latter's clients in connection with an alleged loss of value of certain assets that were allegedly transferred late by the Swiss part of the trust business to this client.
 The client would have suffered a loss of approximately CHF 62 million excluding interest.
-In 2014, Intertrust N.V. brought litigation against ABN AMRO and the other seller under the SPA to establish that any damages that Intertrust N.V. might suffer as a result of any claim by the client fall within the scope of the indemnification given by ABN AMRO.
-As the client has not commenced formal proceedings, Intertrust N.V. and ABN AMRO and the other seller have agreed in 2015 to suspend, for the time being, the proceedings on the scope of the indemnity.
+In 2014, Intertrust brought litigation against ABN AMRO and the other seller under the SPA to establish that any damages that Intertrust might suffer as a result of any claim by the client fall within the scope of the indemnification given by ABN AMRO.
+As the client has not commenced formal proceedings, Intertrust and ABN AMRO and the other seller have agreed in 2015 to suspend, for the time being, the proceedings on the scope of the indemnity. - In a different matter, on 2 May 2017 Intertrust was summoned to appear before the Paris district court in relation to a dispute between two heirs to a family inheritance involving two foundations administered by Intertrust.
+One heir alleges that the Intertrust entities have cooperated to embezzlement of assets from the inheritance by the other heir.
+The claims against the Intertrust entities are (i) EUR 5 million in damages, (ii) joint and several liability for the claims against the second heir, which could amount up to EUR 30 million and (iii) legal costs.
+In addition, legal proceedings including damages claims in this matter are pending in Curacao.
+The Issuer is of the opinion that this claim against Intertrust falls outside the scope of the indemnification given by the Issuer and the other seller in the share purchase agreement.